-The TPC's will be responsible for developing and managing the business's Travel Plan.
+The TPC will be responsible for developing and managing the business's Travel Plan.
 This will involve undertaking the staff surveys; target setting; identification and implementation of the detailed measures; marketing; monitoring and reporting to LCC.

 To maximise success of the Travel Plan it is important that they are initiated from first occupation of the development.

-The TPC will ideally be appointed prior to the new units becoming available.
+Where possible, the TPC should be appointed prior to the new units becoming available.
 If this is not possible, the TPC will be appointed and take the role up on occupation.